Rakuten Kobo's Plattform Revolution: Empowerment through Smart, Personalized and Connected Reading

 Expected functionality.

-Readers can view a timeline of reading (purchases vs completions)
+Readers can view a timeline of reading (i.e. purchases vs completions)

 New